Sobriety is like a little car.

 Watching someone else on Day 1, you realize that — for you — there will be no u-turns, there will be no more beginnings.
 You want to see what happens next, the city under the trees, the one coming up, around the next corner.

 You’ve done plenty of drinking research.
-You’ve been in Plymouth enough, now you want to try something different, a period of sobriety research.
+You’ve been in Maine long enough, now you want to try something different, a period of sobriety research.

-(Nothing against Plymouth, nice people, good food, it’s a metaphor.
+(Nothing against Maine, nice people, good lobsters, it’s a metaphor.
 Don’t email me.)